jpmurray/laravel-rrule/README.md

 And on that note: PRs are hapilly welcomed!

 ## Roadmap
-- Implement `until` in rules (and other rules that aren't done yet!).
+- Implement other rules that aren't done yet!
 - Arrange all of this with facades?
 - Provide controller and routes so we can get the content of `toText` from an AJAX call.
 - Form element generator to manage all the possible rules, in multiple language.